 “Secrets?” asked his mother.
 Her walnut brain played catch-up.
 Until recently, eating, drinking and sleeping was all she knew.
 “What secrets?”

 They paused while Johnny regurgitated a bone.
-Tony slapped him on the back for good measure.
-It was the true sign of a close-knit family.
+Tony slapped him on the back for good measure, a true sign of a close-knit family.

 Tony turned sideways to spit out some gristle.